KyleMcIntire/jamf-eks-hw/README.md

 ## WordPress on EKS Implementation

-This project demonstrates a production-grade WordPress deployment on Amazon EKS.
+This project demonstrates a production-grade WordPress deployment on Amazon EKS for the Jamf DevOps Engineer II (Kubernetes) role technical interview.

 ### Project Structure

 - `terraform/` - Infrastructure as Code for EKS cluster
 - `k8s/` - Kubernetes manifests
 - `helm/` - Helm charts and values